Neil Young on his 50 year career, making music and his new documentary

 It's not something I focus on.
 I'm more focused on the last songs that I wrote and the new record that I made or things that I feel like playing just because we were talking about it on the bus.
 It's a real thing.
 It's whatever you feel like doing.
 That's what I like to do.
 Sometimes people go to my shows and I know that they want me to play Heart of Gold and Old Man.
 I even had an offer to do a tour of the whole Harvest album.
 But I can't do that.
 All those guys are dead.
 They're gone.
 I can't do that.
 All I can do is miss those guys while I'm doing it.

 On what his advice would be for a young artist making work right now.

 Be true to yourself.
 Just do what you want to do.
 The last thing you want to do is please anybody else.
 Just forget about the pleasing everybody.
 It's the most useless pastime you could ever have.
 Doesn't make any difference to anything.
 It's a waste of time.

 This transcript has been edited for length and clarity.
-To hear the full interview with Neil Young, download our podcast or click the 'Listen' link near the top of this page.
+To hear the full interview with Neil Young, click the 'Listen' link near the top of this page.

 — Produced by Mitch Pollock